magento/devdocs/src/guides/v2.3/extension-dev-guide/security/uploads.md

 *  Extension is safe (use an allow-list)
 *  File path is out of system folders that contain other application files
 *  Prevent deleting system files in public folders
-*  Ideally, validate file ownership (or at least directories) when updating or deleting files
+*  Ideally, verify user's relation to file (ownership), or containing directory before updating or deleting files

 Notes: